quenbyako/testrepo-666/.github/ISSUE_TEMPLATE/01-pkgsite.md

 ---
-name: Bugs affecting pkg.go.dev
+name: Pkg.go.dev bugs or feature requests
-about: issues with the documentation site
+about: Issues or feature requests for the documentation site
 title: "x/pkgsite: "
 labels: pkgsite
 ---